areebbashir/Flipkat-product-categorisation/README.md

 After the necessary data preprocessing the various ML models were fitted on the data.
 The F-1 score and multiclass log loss are choosen as a metric to measure the accuracy of the models.

-Text vectorization using TF-IDF
+* Text vectorization using TF-IDF on some classification models

 | Metric  | Logistic Regression | SVM          | XGBoost|
 | ------------- | ------------- | -------------|-------------|
 | Log Loss  |  0.242 | 0.154 | 0.079 |
 | F-1 Score  | 0.97  | 0.96  | 0.98 |

-Text vectorization using Count Vectorizer
+* Text vectorization using Count Vectorizer on some classification models

 | Metric  | Logistic Regression | SVM          | XGBoost|
 | ------------- | ------------- | -------------|-------------|